ioakeim-h/DataGlitch/README.md

 ## Features

-- Mixed Data Types: Find mixed data types in columns.
+- `dtype_detector`: Find mixed data types in columns.
-- Non-ASCII: Detect and handle non-ASCII characters.
+- `nonascii_handler`: Detect and handle non-ASCII characters.
-- Search Functionality: Search for the existence of specific columns or values.
+- `data_search: Search for the existence of specific columns or values.

 ## Installation